SC451 - Optical Fiber Sensors

 Short Course Description:

-This short course is intended for an audience including not only researchers and engineers who are working on the development of optical fiber devices and sensors, but also those who want to use fiber sensors for monitoring and data collection in diverse areas.
+This short course is intended for an audience including not only researchers and engineers who are working on the development of optical fiber sensors, but also those who want to use fiber sensors for monitoring and data collection in diverse areas.

 As an example of the advances and benefits of applying distributed fiber optic sensing in industry, the second half of the training event introduces participants to the general application of distributed fiber optic sensing in the oil and gas industry with a primary focus on how DTS (distributed temperature sensing) and DAS (distributed acoustic sensing) are being used to monitor wellbore environments.
 A basic understanding of the principles and benefits of DTS, DAS and surveillance monitoring technology in general will be included.
 The course will address the sensor types, installation equipment and processes, and the procedures needed to install and operate a fiber-optic monitoring system.
 It will explore various data collection techniques and how the data is being used to provide beneficial information for the development of oil and gas assets.